Five Essential Oils to Combat Anxiety and Depression

 The Bergamot is a small citrus fruit, native to South Asia, but now extensively cultivated in Calabria, in Southern Italy and on the Ivory Coast of Africa.

 Bergamot oil has a most distinctive citrusy, smoky flavour, famously used to perfume Earl Grey Tea.
-This very pleasant scent is wonderfully uplifting and cheering and is thus a good aroma for combating anxiety and depression.
+This very pleasant scent is wonderfully uplifting and cheering and relaxing and is highly valued by aromatherapists for combating anxiety and depression.

 Bergamot can add a refreshing top note to many blends.
-It blends particularly well with Lavender, Cypress, Cedarwood, Lemon, Sweet Orange and Vetiver among others.
+It blends particularly well with Lavender, Frankincense, Cypress and other citrus oils among others.

 Cypress oil is derived from the twigs and needles of the cypress tree which grows wild throughout the Mediterranean regions and beyond.
 Cultivation of the cypress tree and distillation of its oil mostly takes place in France and also Spain and Morocco.